dmhuehol/ASOS-Tools/README.md

 The composite structures contain substructures corresponding to each station, accessible with dot notation.
 The other functions like **surfacePlotter** and **weatherCodeSearch** can be used on the substructures inside of the composite.

 ### Example for multiple files
-This example downloads and imports all data from March through May for the years 2017-2019 at stations KISP, KHWV, and KFRG.
+This example downloads and imports all data from March through May for the years 2017-2019 at stations KISP, KHWV, and KFRG, then plots data from 1200-1500 24 March 2018.
 1. [downloadedFilenames] = **ASOSdownloadFiveMin**(email,{'KISP','KHWV','KFRG'},2017:2019,3:5,path)
 2. [pComposite,fComposite] = **ASOSimportManyFiveMin**(downloadedFilenames,{'KISP','KHWV','KFRG'})

-To plot data from 1200-1500 24 March 2018 at KHWV from this structure:
 3. startDatetime = **datetime**(2018,3,24,12,0,0); endDatetime = **datetime**(2018,3,24,15,0,0);
 4. [subset] = **surfacePlotter**(startDatetime,endDatetime,pComposite.KHWV)